 Whether or not pre-action protocol is followed affects the timetable, once proceedings are issued.
-However, giving advance warning to a defendant of the potential for proceedings can hand the initiative to the defendant (for example by way of starting proceedings in a different territory with the sole aim of delaying proceedings in the UK or by way of bringing a threats action (see Section 5.1 below)).
+However, giving advanced warning to a defendant of the potential for proceedings can hand the initiative to the defendant (for example by way of starting proceedings in a different territory with the sole aim of delaying proceedings in the UK or by way of bringing a threats action (see Section 5.1 below)).
 Therefore, whether or not it is appropriate to write to a prospective defendant to see if matters can be settled before any proceedings are issued needs to be carefully considered on a case by case basis.

 The differences between the procedure at the High Court and the IPEC make the IPEC attractive in particular for small and medium size enterprises (SMEs), as a fast and cost effective IP litigation forum.

 In the High Court, the Patents Court forms part of the Chancery Division.
 There are a number of specialist High Court Judges assigned to deal with patent matters, and these are supplemented with Deputy Judges, who are usually Queen’s Counsel specialising in Intellectual Property cases.
 The Court is very experienced at dealing with cases ranging from extremely complex matters worth millions of pounds to far smaller patent disputes.
 Court fees in the High Court are relatively high.
-Combined with different practice and representational requirements this tends to mean that litigation in the High Court is more expensive than in the IPEC.
+Combined with the representational requirements (see 2.3), this tends to mean that litigation in the High Court is more expensive than in the IPEC.